nodejs/nodejs.dev/TRANSLATING.md

 Currently, the Nodejs.dev website uses I18N metadatas that follow [this plugin](https://github.com/gatsbyjs/themes/tree/master/packages/gatsby-theme-i18n).

-You can see the current (and languages we intent to support in the future) by browsing the `src/i18n/config.json` file.
+You can see the current (and languages we intend to support in the future) by browsing the `src/i18n/config.json` file.

 ### How the metadata is structured?